We aim to become a leading pharma company focused on oncology and antibiotics

 First new class of antibiotics against Gram-negative bacteria

-We are a clinical stage biopharmaceutical company which is developing the OMPTA (Outer Membrane Protein Targeting Antibiotics (OMPTA)).
-The OMPTA are potentially the first new class of antibiotics against Gram-negative bacteria to have reached phase III stage in the last 50 years.
-The company’s lead product, murepavadin, (POL7080) is in Phase III develop-ment against Pseudomonas aeruginosa – recognized as a critical priority 1 pathogen by WHO.
-Polyphor is also developing an immuno-oncology candidate, balixafortide (POL6326), which has achieved clinical proof of concept in a Phase Ib/proof of concept study in combination with eribulin in patients with advanced breast cancer and a pipeline of further preclinical antibiotics based on its OMPTA platform.
-Polyphor is based in Allschwil near Basel.
+We are a clinical stage, Swiss biopharmaceutical company which has discovered and is developing the OMPTA (Outer Membrane Protein Targeting Antibiotics).
+The OMPTA are potentially the first new class of antibiotics against Gram-negative bacteria to have reached Phase III stage in the last 50 years.
+The company’s lead product, murepavadin, (POL7080) is in Phase III development against Pseudomonas aeruginosa – recognized as a critical priority 1 pathogen by WHO.
+Polyphor is also developing an immuno-oncology candidate, balixafortide (POL6326), which is in preparation for entering a pivotal registration program in combination with eribulin in patients with advanced breast cancer, and a pipeline of further preclinical antibiotics based on its OMPTA platform.

 Proprietary macrocycle technology platform for pharma companies